vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ```

 ### GraphQL
-[GraphQL](https://graphql.org/) is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data, originally developed at Facebook.
-The [Console](https://github.com/vegaprotocol/console) uses the GraphQL API to retrieve data including streaming of events.
+[GraphQL ↗](https://graphql.org/) is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data, originally developed at Facebook.
+The [Console ↗](https://github.com/vegaprotocol/frontend-monorepo/tree/develop/apps/trading) uses the GraphQL API to retrieve data including streams of events.

-The GraphQL API is defined by a [schema](gateway/graphql/schema.graphql).
+The GraphQL API is defined by a [schema ↗](https://github.com/vegaprotocol/vega/blob/master/datanode/gateway/graphql/schema.graphql).
 External clients will use this schema to communicate with Vega.

 Queries can be tested using the GraphQL playground app which is bundled with a node.
 The default port (configurable) for the playground app is `3008` accessing this in a web browser will show a web app for testing custom queries, mutations and subscriptions.